TheLast/ITG_test/README.md

 ## Nice to have

-Basically, there are a lot of things I would love to fix, imporove and add.
-Unfortunately could spend more time, and will be glad to discuss it on an interview
+Basically, there are a lot of things I would love to fix, improve and add.
+Unfortunately could not spend more timeon it and will be glad to discuss it on an interview